Contents

 Docker Desktop installed Dev Containers use Docker to build and run containers.
 So you'll need Docker Desktop for your OS installed and running.

-A devcontainer.json file This file defines your container environment.
+A devcontainer.json file: This file defines your container environment.
 It specifies things like:

-• The Docker image you want to use (like node:12-alpine)
+• The Docker image you want to use (e.g., node:12-alpine)

 • Folders to mount into the container